 1. Introduction of artistic swimming as an 'adaptable sport' to enhance the athletic potential of people with physical and intellectual disabilities, while helping to create new artistic swimming adaptive sport and recreation opportunities for athletes of all disabilities and special needs.

-2. Promote the inclusion, relevance and abilities of athletes with disabilities amongst non disabled population.
+2. Promote the diversity, equity, inclusion, relevance and abilities of athletes with disabilities amongst non disabled population.

 3. Education, awareness, encouragement and involvement: Coaches, Caregivers, Specialists, Physicians, Therapists and Lay people.
 Empowering them with the ability to select adaptive sports, such as artistic swimming as an area to focus their competitive, fitness, recreational, and rehabilitative efforts for their athletes and clients.
 To help break down barriers, stereotypes, fears, and indifference.

 4. Identify and promote the benefits of artistic swimming for athletes with disabilities: Improve organizational, leadership & social skills, cognitive & therapeutic benefits, etc all allowing for positive integration and independence in society, while teaching peace, love for humanity and cohesion in our global society.

 5. Conduct research and involve practical activities to improve training methods for artistic swimming for the athletes with disabilities.